Gold declines Rs 319; silver tumbles Rs 1,287

 In the international market, gold was trading higher at USD 1,900 per ounce and silver was flat at USD 27.70 per ounce.

 “Market is awaiting the US GDP and jobless claims data due in the evening session,” according to HDFC Securities, Senior Analyst (Commodities), Tapan Patel.
-(AGENCIES)
+(PTI)

 Gold declines Rs 319; silver tumbles Rs 1,287

-New Delhi: Gold declined Rs 319 to Rs 48,223 per 10 gram in the national capital on Thursday amid rupee appreciation, according to HDFC Securities.
+New Delhi, May 27: Gold declined Rs 319 to Rs 48,223 per 10 gram in the national capital on Thursday amid rupee appreciation, according to HDFC Securities.